Skip to main content

 Skip User Reviews

-• J.A.C.K. is a significant improvement over the original Hammer editor, offering a more user-friendly interface and stability.
+• J.A.C.K. is a significant improvement over the original Hammer editor, offering a more user-friendly interface and additional features that enhance the mapping experience.

 • stability

-Overall, users report significant improvements in stability, noting that many previous bugs and glitches have been resolved, making the application less crash-prone compared to Valve's original editor.
-However, some users still experience freezing issues, particularly when handling large texture files, which can detract from the overall experience.
+Overall, users report significant improvements in stability, noting a reduction in unusual bugs and crashes compared to the original editor.
+However, some still experience freezing issues, particularly when handling large texture files, indicating that while stability has improved, it is not yet flawless.

 • “Pretty crappy, buggy, and uncomfortable.”